bpschmitt/offsite-k8s-workshop/06. OHIs and HPA/README.md

 You can run a quick validation using NRQL that the NGINX OHI has been configured successfully.
 You should see rows returned in query builder.
 ```
-FROM NginxSample select podName, net.connectionsActive where clusterName = 'minikube-lab'
+FROM NginxSample select podName, net.connectionsActive where clusterName = 'minikube-workshop'
 ```

 ## Create `nginx-scaler` HPA resource